ashimkarki7/Alma/alma-lead-management/README.md

+### Creating User or use existing user
+Create a user 'admin' using sign up case sensitive if user already exist use admin and pw 1234 to login button and view private route note only username admin is treated as admin on signing up
 ### Deployed in Vercel
 https://alma-dkwc.vercel.app/
 https://alma-dkwc-git-main-ashimkarki7s-projects.vercel.app/alma-dkwc-fwxxfyiij-ashimkarki7s-projects.vercel.app
 https://alma-dkwc-fwxxfyiij-ashimkarki7s-projects.vercel.app/
+### Node Version
+v20.9.0

 # Project Guide: Next.js Application
 This guide provides an overview of the project, setup instructions, and links to helpful resources.
 It complements the existing project setup documentation.
 ## Overview